-European Doctor Who Prescribes Abortion Pills to U.S. Women Online Sues FDA
+European Doctor Who Prescribes Abortion Pills To U.S. Women Online Sues FDA

 A European doctor who prescribes abortion pills to American women over the Internet is suing the Food and Drug Administration in an effort to continue providing the medications to patients in the United States.